 The new season of Rick and Morty is awesome.
 It’s another show full of details and fan theories to obsess over.
 My existential angst is both alleviated and agitated by the show.
 The show’s conflicting ideas of finding meaning in uncaring universe either helps or makes things worse; I can’t tell which.

 The essential point of Rick and Morty is that people with beliefs will have those beliefs tested at every turn.
 The show actively punishes characters for having any kind of belief, including the devil.
 The only person that seems to escape this punishment is Rick, and yet Rick is borderline suicidal.
-Rick has all the answers, and that answer is not to think about it.
+Rick has all the answers, and his answer is not to think about it.
 As power fantasies go, Rick is either the greatest expression because he is essentially all-powerful, or the worst expression because all of his power never seems to get him anywhere.
 Again, I can’t tell which.

 True Detective (season 1)